 Upon delivery to the recipient, I was bonked on the head with said body pillow multiple times.
 I’ll take that as positive feedback.

-I have been told that a lot of 'i'll refer you to some genshin simps if i get a solid commission' - jess in the custom body pillow industry.
+I have been told that a lot of money can be made05 'i'll refer you to some genshin simps if i get a solid commission' - jess in the custom body pillow industry.
 However, for me most of the joy is in seeing the recipient’s reaction, so I don’t know if I’ll ever take up body pillow customization as a career.
 Nevertheless, it is my great privilege and honor to post a blog dedicated to body pillows on an Institute sanctioned platform.

 - East Campus is a dorm split into two buildings, the east and west parallels.
 They are connected via underground tunnels.
 Neither of them have elevators. back to text ↑